johnsimpson18/New-Repo-MSSP/README.md

 ## 📝 License

-This project is proprietary software for Flare's MSSP program.
+This project is proprietary software for MSSP programs.

 ## 📞 Support